CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

-\paragraph{The Cancellation Handler.} The cancellation handler can be installed to the \texttt{Request} future in constructor (see Listing~\ref{listing:futures} in Appendix~\ref{appendix:blocking-op-model}) and is called when the future becomes cancelled.
-Here, we the \texttt{cancellationHandler(..)} function accepts the segment and the location index of the cell inside it {---} we know them at the point of creating a \texttt{Request} future, so the handler has access to the cell and can update the state to \texttt{CANCELLED} or \texttt{REFUSE}.
+\paragraph{The Cancellation Handler.} The cancellation handler can be specified as a parameter of the \texttt{park(..)} call (see Listing~\ref{listing:threadsapi}) and is invoked when the thread becomes aborted.
+Here, the \texttt{cancellationHandler(..)} function accepts the segment and the location index of the cell inside it {---} we know them at the point of invoking \texttt{park(..)}, so the handler has access to the cell and can update its state to \texttt{CANCELLED} or \texttt{REFUSE}.

-In the first case, when the simple cancellation mode is used (lines~\ref{line:resumeAndCancel:handler:checkSimple}--\ref{line:resumeAndCancel:handler:simpleEnd}), the cell state is always updated to \texttt{CANCELLED} and a special \texttt{onCancelledCell()} function is invoked on the segment (lines~\ref{line:resumeAndCancel:handler:simple_processCell}).
-This \texttt{onCancelledCell()} function signals that one more cell in this segment was cancelled and removes the segment if all the cells become cancelled (Listing~\ref{listing:remove_segment} in the Appendix~\ref{appendix:infarr} implements the function).
+In the first case, when the simple cancellation mode is used (lines~\ref{line:resumeAndCancel:handler:checkSimple}--\ref{line:resumeAndCancel:handler:simpleEnd}), the cell state is always updated to \texttt{CANCELLED} and a special \texttt{onCancelledCell()} function is invoked on the segment (lines~\ref{line:resumeAndCancel:handler:simple_processCell0}--\ref{line:resumeAndCancel:handler:simple_processCell1}).
+This \texttt{onCancelledCell()} function signals that one more cell in this segment was cancelled and removes the segment if all the cells become cancelled (see Appendix~\ref{appendix:infarr} for details).

 With smart cancellation, \texttt{onCancellation()} is invoked first (line~\ref{line:resumeAndCancel:handler:onCancellation}).
 If it succeeds (returns \texttt{true}), then the cell state can be moved to \texttt{CANCELLED}.
-However, a concurrent \texttt{resume(..)} may come and replace the cancelled \texttt{Future} with the resumption value, see the state diagram in Figure~\ref{fig:cell_smart_cancellation}.
+However, a concurrent \texttt{resume(..)} may come and replace the aborted thread with its resumption value, see the cell state diagram in Figure~\ref{fig:cell_smart_cancellation}.
 Therefore, we put the \texttt{CANCELLED} token via an atomic \texttt{GetAndSet} operation, which returns the previous cell state (line~\ref{line:resumeAndCancel:handler:markCancelled}).
-If the cancelled \texttt{Request} was stored in the cell (line~\ref{line:resumeAndCancel:handler:isRequest}), then \texttt{resume(..)} has not come there.
-Therefore, the handler signals about a new cancelled cell, removing the segment if needed (line~\ref{line:resumeAndCancel:handler:onCancelledCellSmart}), and finishes.
+If a thread instance was stored in the cell (line~\ref{line:resumeAndCancel:handler:isRequest}), \texttt{resume(..)} has not come there: the handler signals about a new cancelled cell, removing the segment if needed (line~\ref{line:resumeAndCancel:handler:onCancelledCellSmart}), and finishes.
 Otherwise, if a resumption value was stored in the cell, the cancellation handler completes the corresponding resumption by invoking \texttt{resume(..)} with this value (line~\ref{line:resumeAndCancel:handler:resume}).